chand1012/openai-cf-workers-ai/README.md

 The first is that the API does not count tokens, and will always return zero for the `usage` attribute in the return object.
 It will always return it for compatibility reasons, but until tokenization is added for the respective model, we cannot count tokens.
 Each model tokenizes differently, so we can't use tiktoken.
 It may be possible to tokenize using HuggingFace transformers, but that may take too long and not allow free users to deploy the API.
 More investigation is needed.

 Stop tokens are also non-functional.
 There is no way to specify a stop reason or token with the current API.
 It will be ignored.
+Sometimes these stop tokens can leak through to the final response.
+This is a known issue and will be fixed in the future.

 ## License